-The amount on line 28 must agree with line 28, page 1, of the taxpayer's unconsolidated federal Form 1120 or the appropriate line from the appropriate line of any other federal corporate return filed.
+The amount on line 28 must agree with line 28, page 1, of the taxpayer's unconsolidated federal Form 1120 or the appropriate line from any other federal corporate return filed.

 If the corporation has not filed a separate federal income tax return, taxpayer must explain and reconcile the differences on a rider.